arpatterson31/reading-notes/dynamic-javascript.md

 - value of the variable is what information you would like it to store for you
     -  ``` = ``` means assign in javascript

+## Data types

+- Numbers
+    - numbers 0-9 including decimals, and negitives
+- String
+    - letters and other characters
+    - must be contained in single or double quotes... don't mix!
+- Boolean
+    - True -- on or 1
+    - False -- off or 0